smohanty0714/aws-ecommerce-architecture/README.md

-# Causaly Data Enginnering Assignment
+# AWS Cloud Architecture for e-commerce

 Please do find below response links for the assignment solutions.